albertoraaz/twitter-frontend/README.md

 Run `npm install` in root directory for a dev server.

-Run `yarn start` The app will automatically reload if you change any of the source files.
+Run `yarn start` to start the project.

 # Author